ioBroker/ioBroker.vis/README.md

 [Online Demos](https://iobroker.click/)

 ## Bindings of objects
-Normally most of widgets have ObjectID attribute.
-And this attribute can be bound with some value of object ID.
+Normally, most of the widgets have ObjectID attribute and this attribute can be bound with some value of object ID.
 But there is another option how to bind *any* attribute of widget to some ObjectID.

 Just write into attribute ```{object.id}``` and it will be bound (not in edit mode) to this object's value.
-If you will use special format, you can even make some simple operations with it, e.g. multiplying or formatting.
+If you use the special format, you can even make some simple operations with it, e.g. multiplying or formatting.
 Patten has following format:

 ```